bonfire-networks/bonfire-app/docs/BOUNDARIES.md

 ## Controlled - Applying boundaries to an object

 An object is linked to one or more `ACL`s by the `Controlled` multimixin, which pairs an object ID with an ACL ID.
 Because it is a multimixin, a given object can have multiple ACLs applied.
 In the case of overlap, permissions are combined in the manner described earlier.

+See also https://doc.bonfirenetworks.org/extension-bonfire_data_access_control.html for more docs (TODO: merge/deduplicate)